 An event where horse and rider demonstrate their skills on the flat.
 The horse is judged on confirmation, paces and manners, whilst riders are judges on their riding ability.

 Current State and Interstate event schedules can be downloaded below.
+Entries details will be containe in the schedule.
 To support our State Championships, Sponsorship Opportunities can be viewed on our Partnerships & Advertising page Here.

 Royal Canberra Show

 Unfortunately the Royal Canberra Show Horse Section will not be hosting Pony Club events for the 2019 show due to reduced stabling facilities available at the venue.
-The committee has advised they will re-evaluate the classes again for the 2020 show.
+To date PCA NSW has not been advised of any changes to Pony Club events for the 2020 show.

 Sydney Royal Easter Show

 The Show will run from the 3rd to 14th April 2020 with Pony Club events on Tuesday 14th April 2020.
-Information will be available below in the downloads section as soon as they are available.
+Information and nominations forms are available in the downloads section below.